ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 # Control Channel {#sec-ctrl}

 The DM Control Channel is used by the HNA and the DOI to exchange information related to the configuration of the delegation which includes information to build the Public Homenet Zone ({{sec-pbl-homenet-zone}}), information to build the DNSSEC chain of trust ({{sec-chain-of-trust}}) and information to set the Synchronization Channel ({{sec-sync-info}}).

+Some information is carried from the DOI to the HNA, described in the next section.
+The HNA updates the DOI with the the IP address on which the zone is to be transferred using the synchronization channel.
-While information is carried from the DOI to the HNA and from the HNA to the DOI, the HNA is always initiating the exchange in both directions.
+The HNA is always initiating the exchange in both directions.

-As such the HNA has a prior knowledge of the DM identity (X509 certificate), the IP address and port number to use and protocol to establish a secure session.
+As such the HNA has a prior knowledge of the DM identity (via X509 certificate), the IP address and port number to use and protocol to establish a secure session.
 The DM acquires knowledge of the identity of the HNA (X509 certificate) as well as the Registered Homenet Domain.
 For more detail to see how this can be achieved, please see {{hna-provisioning}}.